Dr Dinesh Nair

 A stent is a small metal or plastic tube used to prop open a blocked passageway.
-When a build-up of cholesterol blocks an artery, for example, a stent can be used to restore the flow of blood and reduce the risk of heart attack.
+When a build-up of cholesterol blocks a coronary artery, for example, a stent can be used to restore the blood flow and reduce the risk of heart attack.

 Stents can also help to prevent aneurysms in the brain as well as open up other passageways in the body, such as bile ducts, lung airways, urinary tubes and leg arteries.

-If you think you may need a stent procedure, go for a heart screening or consult a doctor.
+If you think you may need a stent procedure, go for a heart screening or consult a doctor.meta

 Over time, it is common for the arteries, which are vessels that supply blood to and from the heart, to contain a build-up of plaque (a combination of cholesterol and calcium).
 This plaque can harden, causing blockages and restricting the flow of blood to your major organs.
 Left untreated, this can lead to conditions such as angina (chest pain) or even a heart attack.

 Stents are an ideal treatment choice for patients with heart disease because they are known to have a high success rate.
 Typically, they are recommended if you have more than 70% blockage in an artery.

 The process of inserting a stent is known as an angioplasty.
 It's normally a minimally invasive procedure carried out under local anaesthesia.

 Firstly, your doctor will perform a cardiac catheterisation, where a thin guide wire followed by a catheter (tube) is inserted into your groin area or arm, through the arteries and towards the heart.
 A liquid known as 'contrast' is later passed up the catheter to mark on x-rays exactly where the blockages are.